What is Optional Practical Training (OPT)?

 ISSS will issue you a new I-20 with the OPT recommendation.
 You will receive an email when your new I-20 is ready.

-Gather the documents found on the Pre and Post Completion OPT Checklist.
+Gather the documents found on the Pre and Post Completion OPT Application to USCIS Checklist.

 Contact [email protected] if you receive any other notice, such a Request for Evidence (RFE) or rejection notice, from USCIS.

-Step 7: Receive your STEM Employment Authorization Document (EAD)
+Step 9: Receive your OPT Employment Authorization Document (EAD)

 If your application is approved, USCIS will mail you an Employment Authorization Document (EAD) for OPT, which will list the start and end dates you are authorized to work